What to Know Before You Start a Record Label

 If you really want to sell physical copies of your label's music, you may want to try hitting up some of the indie record stores in your community.
 These places tend to carry local artists and may help you get your label noticed, too.
 You may even ask if they'd be willing to do a record signing or a public event with your band(s) to drum up interest.

 But if you do have stars in your eyes and want to go the traditional route of getting an actual distributor, know it may only come after a lot of hard work.
-At least until sell a lot of music.
+At least until selling a lot of music.
 Most distributors of physical music (records, CDs) may not want to work with start-up labels.
 They're looking for labels with proven track records and with a release schedule that will give them a steady supply of new records to sell.

 Just like you need to give people some way to buy your albums, you need to let them know they exist in the first place.
 To do that, you have to promote.